 The hundred colours of the Sarangi slowly turning into a rainbow yet again

 Sarangi – ‘sol rangi’, a hundred colours indicating its ability to adapt to an array of styles of vocal music- is a traditional Nepali string instrument having its origins from the Middle East.
 A staple folk music instrument in Nepal, Sarangi is extremely popular in India, Pakistan as well as up north in Mongolia.
-With different styles, formations and genres in each region; today it is clearly distinct with Hindustani Classical and Sufi being most popular.
+With different styles, formations and genres in each region; today it is clearly distinct from Hindustani Classical and Sufi being most popular.

 Originally used as a storytelling and as an announcement medium, the soulful melody of the Sarangi had also found its place at the heart of Nepali music.
 However, considering the simple Gandharva ethnicity of western Nepal rather paltry in comparison to the legends of the farther west, like Mozart and Beethoven, their profession and heritage have been narrowed down to street players in Thamel, and as souvenirs on showcases.
 The modern day of the internet has fortunately brought Sarangi to mobile screens of many, even though there still is a plethora of work left before it creates a significant place for itself in the Nepali culture.

 The four-stringed instrument is carved out of a single block of either Khira wood or Saaj wood; hence has no joints.
-It also has no fretboards or finger frets and is rather interestingly controlled by putting fingers in between the strings and shortening the length of vibrations producing soul touching music, which is resonated by three resonating chambers; the pet (somach), the Chhati (chest) and the magaj (brain).
-Originally consisting of sheep intestine strings-replaced by metal strings, the instrument produces C,C and G,G notes and is played using a bow originally made of horse hair, almost like the violin.
+It also has no fretboards or finger frets and is rather interestingly controlled by putting fingers in between the strings and shortening the length of vibrations producing soul touching music, which is resonated by three resonating chambers; the pet (stomach), the Chhati (chest) and the magaj (brain).
+Originally consisting of sheep intestine strings-replaced by metal strings, the instrument produces C,C and G,G notes and is played using a bow originally made of horsehair, almost like the violin.

 Traditionally produced organically, and played in homely environments, the Sarangi never caught up with modernisation until very recently.
 “Without modernising and standardising the instrument its build quality is not justified nor uniform, which could be why it hasn’t been exposed to a larger mass.
 Hence, it is an absolute necessity to bind the manufacturing of Sarangi with standard measurements”, says Kiran Nepali, founder of Project Sarangi; a foundation that is dedicated to the preservation and promotion of indigenous Nepali folk instruments.
 The foundation works towards its objectives by also producing standardised Sarangis, and giving lessons for enthusiasts.
 Nepali, expressing great satisfaction with the steady growth of his project added, “even though it is slow, we are happy with the changes being seen.
 And as they say, the slow and steady wins the race.”